joezuntz/cosmosis-doc/reference/standard_library/Cluster_mass.rst

      -

-"This small module was written for CosmoSIS.
+This small module was written for CosmoSIS.
     The Extreme Value statistics module (evs) should be run in the pipeline prior to this module.
-"

 Assumptions
 -----------

+None